paulohple/foobar-api/README.md

 - This certificate is copied via volume mounts.
 - The main Pod mounts the volume and reads `cert.pem` and `key.pem`.
 - The Ingress does TLS passthrough.

 ---

+### Architecture Overview

+### 1. Tooling Cluster

+Leverages the **Kube Prometheus Stack** for centralized monitoring and logging across clusters.
+Key components include:

+- **Prometheus Operator**: Manages Prometheus, Alertmanager, and other monitoring components.
+- **Grafana**: Provides dashboards and visualizations by retrieving data from Prometheus and Loki.
+- **Loki**: Acts as the centralized log aggregator for all clusters.

+### ArgoCD Integration

+- **ArgoCD Deployment**: Acts as the deployment hub for `us-east` and `eu-west` clusters.
+Utilizes service accounts installed in those clusters to manage deployments.
+ArgoCD ensures consistent and automated delivery of applications across clusters, providing a unified deployment pipeline.

+### 2. us-east Cluster

+This cluster is dedicated exclusively to running applications.
+It includes the following components:

+- **Deployments**:
+  - `node_exporter` for node-level metrics.
+  - `Prometheus Agent` operating in "agent" mode to forward metrics via `remote_write` to the centralized Prometheus in the tooling cluster.

+### 3. eu-west Cluster

+Similar to the `us-east` cluster, this cluster is also dedicated exclusively to running applications.
+It includes the following components:

+- **Deployments**:
+  - `node_exporter` for node-level metrics.
+  - `Prometheus Agent` (optional) in "agent" mode for metrics forwarding.

+---